 The Divinity School and Vanderbilt University award financial aid based on both merit and need.
-Most students find that while tuition at Vanderbilt may be higher than at other theological schools, our average tuition award is also higher, making Vanderbilt a very affordable option.
 Persons must be admitted to a degree program before being considered for financial aid.
-The financial aid award package includes scholarships, grants-in-aid, federally funded graduate student loans, and college work-study employment.
+The financial aid award package includes scholarships, grantsin-aid, federally funded graduate student loans, and college work-study employment.
+All applicants, regardless of citizenship, are eligible to be considered for scholarship support.
 In addition, the Divinity School's Office of Admissions and Student Services can provide information and advice about funding from outside sources, including denominational loan and scholarship programs.
 Application for Divinity School and federal aid is made by completing forms available in January of the year for which the student intends to enroll.